-- Top tier users may take advantage of the system with heavy usage.
+- Top-tier users may take advantage of the system with heavy usage.

 A one-size-fits-all strategy that cuts down the possibility of confusion for your customers.
 Companies charge all customers the same amount regardless of usage, users or features needed.

-This strategy means that companies can make their value offering very clear, and there’s no confusion over which features will be available to customers.
+A flat-rate pricing strategy means that companies can make their value offering very clear, and there’s no confusion over which features will be available to customers.
 Sometimes, more complicated pricing and tiers can lead companies to misunderstand what they’re paying for at the lower price points.

-Flat-rate billing is best used by companies who have a clear picture of who their ideal persona is as their landing page is likely to appeal to a specific audience.
+Flat-rate pricing is best used by companies who have a clear picture of who their ideal persona is as their landing page is likely to appeal to a specific audience.
 Basecamp is an example of a tool that uses this particular billing type effectively.